Practical information about New Zealand

 Tipping is not customary in New Zealand – not even in restaurants or bars.
 If you’ve had a great experience with a guide, or have received exceptional service in a restaurant, leaving a small tip is appreciated, but it is entirely voluntary.

-At the vast majority of our destinations, we are able to accommodate food allergies, as well as dietary allergens or preferences.
-However, it is important that you inform us of any such requirements when booking your tour.
+At the vast majority of our destinations, we are able to take allergies, as well as allergens or preferences, into account when it comes to food; however, it is important that you inform us of this when you book the tour.

 Telephone & Wi-Fi: